 You’ve owned rental properties for years, and while they’ve been good to you, they have also been a lot of work.
 You’re ready for a change … one that doesn’t leave you with a big tax bill on the sale of your property.
 Enter the 1031 Tax Deferred Exchange.

-Specifically, the tax code referring to 1031 Exchanges in IRC Section 1.1031 reads “No gain or loss shall be recognized on the exchange of real property held for productive use in a trade or business or for investment if such real property is exchanged solely for real property of like kind which is to be held either for productive use in a trade or business or for investment.”
+Specifically, the tax code referring to 1031 exchange rules in IRC Section 1.1031 reads “No gain or loss shall be recognized on the exchange of real property held for productive use in a trade or business or for investment if such real property is exchanged solely for real property of like kind which is to be held either for productive use in a trade or business or for investment.”

 The 1031 exchange is in effect a tax deferral methodology whereby an investor sells one or several “relinquished properties” for one or more like-kind “replacement properties” and defers the tax liability of capital gains.
 Tax deferral of capital gains can be an incredible wealth creation tool for real estate investors seeking to move into bigger, better and/or more expensive properties and asset classes.
 Moreover, those who are in or near retirement can reap a huge benefit by deferring tax, preserving the “step up in basis” and exchanging equity into passively owned income-producing DST replacement properties.